 Josefin Åström, vice chairperson

-Johan Blomqvist, board member
+Johan Blomqvist, secretary

-I'm Johan Blomqvist, board member of Central Asia Solidarity Groups.
+I'm Johan Blomqvist, secretary of Central Asia Solidarity Groups.
 I first got involved with the Central Asia Solidarity Groups when I went to Kyrgyzstan as an EVS volunteer for an year in 2014-2015, working with one of CAG's partner organisations on a project to strengthen young people's abilities to make change happen in their own lives and local communities on their own terms.
 After the project I continued my engagement in CAG as a board member, as I want to contribute to a region where the needs and human rights of people are met, and where social inclusion can happen in more equal societies.

 My name is Alexandra and I am a board member, as well as contact person for employees, in Central Asia Solidarity Groups.
 I have been an active member of CAG since 2014.
 My participation initiated due to my interest in questions regarding gender norms, which led to my involvement in collaborations with feminist organizations in Kyrgyzstan.
 I have a bachelors degree in Behavioural science, majoring in sociology, and am currently working at a school for children with autism in Malmö.

 Habira Majieva, substituteMy name is Habira Majieva and I am a journalist and jurist.
 I have a long experience in journalism and have worked with various newspapers in Kazakhstan, Kyrgyzstan and Russia.
 I am motivated to work Central Asia Solidarity Groups and share my experiences from Central Asia, where I also organized various projects with youth and women.